MauriceGit/AdventOfCode/2021/23_reworked/README.md

 - Some calculations (is it possible to move up within the room) can be reduced to a single expression (with bit-operations on the int64)
 - Deadlock detection: Two pods are in a hall and would need to pass each other to reach their destination room (state can be discarded!)
 - Divide-and-Conquer approach: If a pod is in the hall, only the side to the destination room matters until the pod reached its room.
 If that is not possible, the situation can't be solved anyway.

+## Run

+>> go run .

+This will run my own input.
+For all possible input, change the "if false {" to true in the main function.